TylorS/snowpack-plugin-optimize/readme.md

 ## TODO

-- [ ] Look into module preloding for JS files
+- [ ] Look into module preloading for JS files
 - [ ] Look into providing ttypescript support (for plugins)
 - [ ] Look into providing TypeScript custom transformer support
 - [ ] Investigate other kinds of optimizations (open to suggestions)